Sign up via call center

 • insufficient fluid intake and нарушения питьевого режима.

-In some cases, stones migrate from the upper parts of the urinary tract and become retained in the bladder cavity.
-Therefore, during treatment it is important not only to remove the stone but also to identify the cause of its formation in order to prevent recurrence of the disease.
+In some cases, stones migrate from the upper parts of the urinary system and remain in the bladder cavity.
+That is why during treatment it is important not only to eliminate the stone in the urinary bladder, but also to identify the cause of its formation in order to prevent recurrence of the disease.

 Bladder Stones: